surajrajagopal/go-concepts/README.md

    A Go Module is nothing but a collection of Go packages.
 Now this question might come to your mind.
 Why do we need Go modules to create a custom package?
 The import path of a custom package in Go is based on the module name.
 The go.mod file also manages all third- party dependencies (like GitHub packages) and their versions for the application.
 This go.mod file is created when we create a new module.

-8. Array - An array is a collection of elements of the same type.
-It is an ordered sequence of elements stored contiguously in memory.
+8. Array - An array is a fixed-size collection of elements of the same type, stored in a continuous block of memory in a specific order..

 9. Slice - A slice is a data type which points to an underlying array and Slices do not own any data on their own.
 They are just references to existing arrays.
            Unlike array, the size of a slice is flexible and can be changed/resized as per requirement.
 Slice internally represented by a slice header.